Thursday, February 26, 2015

-5 Steps for Implementing Your Skills Tracking System
+5 Steps for Implementing a Skills Tracking System

-Last week I was on the phone with a potential client and they asked me to explain in one page the advantages and practical steps to implementing a skills tracking system in their company.
+Last week I was on the phone with a potential client and they asked me to explain in one page the advantages and practical steps to implementing an employee skills tracking system in their company.
 Here it is I hope you find it useful.

 The benefits of a skills tracking system are considerable.
 The enterprise receives an in depth picture of where skills fulfill specific requirements and where they fall short (gap analysis).
 A skills baseline is developed.
 Responsibilities are put in place for fulfilling baseline requirements.